valtercfrancisco/fleetoperator/README.md

 ## Tech Stack Discussion

-I used the following technologies: Kotlin, SpringBoot, Gradle, Mockk (testing) and MongoDB.
+I used the following technologies:
+- Kotlin
+- SpringBoot
+- Gradle
+- Mockk (testing)
+- MongoDB.

 I used [spring initializr](https://start.spring.io/) to generate the scaffolding for this app.

 ## Requirements